idleberg/atom-linter-makensis/README.md

 ## Prerequisites

-Make sure NSIS is installed with `makensis` is in your [PATH environmental variable](http://superuser.com/a/284351/195953).
+Make sure NSIS v3.0 (or higher) is installed with `makensis` is in your [PATH environmental variable](http://superuser.com/a/284351/195953).

 ### Windows